 Let's consider cognitive and confirmation bias, argumentative theory, tribal instinct and the warrior ethos from the evolutionary perspective.
 Cognitive bias may have been esablished over mammalian evolution and becoming prominent in Australopithecus 4 million years ago.
-Homo habilis may have evolved one step further in using the confirmation bias and starting to function as a tribe.
+Homo habilis may have evolved one step further in then using confirmation bias and starting to function as a tribe.
 Homo erectus upon leaving Africa 2 million years ago and settling all of Eurasia may have done so with the tribe and band as the basic unit of survival.
 70,000 years ago, perhaps with a newly developed warrior ethos on top of the tribal instinct, Homo sapiens left Africa and conquered the world.

 As mentioned in the mission statement, at this point in time we are a very polarized Nation, which is the result of the advent of the 24/7 news cycle and social media and the internet - we have information at our fingertips.
 Such massive amounts of information make it very easy and almost necessary to apply a confirmation bias to selected sources that confirm that bias.
 The confirmation bias is an evolutionary genetic human trait, which began with the hard-wired cognitive bias neurologically developed in the brains of our ancient ancestors.
 We now have a neuroreality based on our hard-wired cognitive biases, which we now project with confirmation bias, that resulted in the argumentative state of mind, which is stoked by our tribal instinct and warrior ethos, which is now present in our society as evidenced by the polarization of our Nation.